ga-wdi-boston/wdi_1_git_demo/command-reference.md

 ### `git checkout -b <branch_name>`

 Creates a new branch with the specified name, and switches to it.
 The "branch point" will be the commit you were on when you performed the checkout.
 The new branch will not have any commits in it yet.
+This cannot be done if you have any changes to files, staged or unstaged.

 ### `git checkout <branch_name>`

 Switches to an existing branch.
-This cannot be done if you have any changes to files, staged or unstaged &ndash; this also goes for `git checkout -b`.
+This cannot be done if you have any changes to files, staged or unstaged.

 ### `git merge <branch_name>`